 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 16 of fermentation add Mt.
-Hood and Centennial Pellet Hops into your fermenter.
-Open the packets with clean scissors.
-Add them to your last sanitzed hop sack.
-Careful remove the lid from your fermenter and dump the hops in.
+1. At day 16 of fermentation add the remaining 1/2 packet of Centennial hops into your fermenter.
+Careful remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating